zopencommunity/meta/docs/Guides/Pipeline.md

 The z/OS Open Tools CI/CD pipeline defines three generic Jenkins CI/CD jobs: `Port-Pipeline`, `Port-Build` and `Port-Publish`.
 The _framework_ jobs are viewable at https://128.168.139.253:8443/view/Framework/.

 * Port-Pipeline: This Jenkins pipeline drives the entire build, test, and deploy pipeline.
-It can be used by any port that leverages the [zopen framework](https://github.com/ZOSOpenTools/utils).
+It can be used by any port that leverages the [zopen framework](https://github.com/ZOSOpenTools/meta).
 It calls the following two Jenkins Jobs as part of its pipeline:
 	* Port-Build: This Jenkins job builds, tests, and packages the port.
-It runs `build.sh` from the utils framework and produces a pax.Z artifact.
+It runs `build.sh` from the meta framework and produces a pax.Z artifact.
 If any of the build, test, or package scripts fail, then the Jenkins job will result in failure.
 	* Port-Publish: This Jenkins job consumes an artifact from _Port-Build_ and publishes it into the respective repository's Github Releases page.

 The implementation of these jobs is stored under the [Meta repo](https://github.com/ZOSOpenTools/meta/tree/main/cicd).